react-component/menu/README.md

 ## License

-rc-menu is released under the MIT license.
+@rc-component/menu is released under the MIT license.